 Function Discovery Provider Host: Enables sharing files over the network with other computers.
 If this service is disabled, the shared files are no longer visible by other computers in the network.
 Disabling this service is also possible by disabling the option Network discovery in the Network and Sharing Center in the Control Panel.

 Function Discovery Resource Publication: This service publishes the shared files and printers so they can be discovered by other computers in the network.
-Disable this service if it is not necessary that other computers are able to discover shared resources.
+Disable this service if it is not necessary that other computers can discover shared resources.
 This service can be disabled as well by disabling the option Network discovery.

 Human Interface Device Access: Support for a multimedia device like a remote control and hot buttons on keyboards (like the volume and e-mail button).